climate-mirror/datasets/.github/ISSUE_TEMPLATE.md

 ### New Dataset

-Please fill out the form so we can easily organise the issues and put a priority on certain data.
+Please fill out the [New Issue](https://github.com/climate-mirror/datasets/issues/new) form so we can easily organise the issues and put a priority on certain data.
 The title should reflect the dataset you want us to save.
+In the body, please include the following information.

 * *Agency*:
 * *Agency Division*: